BlackAbra/BlackAbra/README.md

 - 🧑‍💻 Currently Working on BackEnd Dev , Cloud Computing
 - 👾 Experince on the Hyper Casual Gaming on Senior project
 - 🌵  Honorable Mentions I Love Playing Drum \  Rock Climbing \ 3D Modelling
+- 🔥  Currently using Python and C Sharp

 Languages And Tools